By Carter Maness and Gabe Luzier

-Tomatoes first sprouted in the Andes, but Spaniards spread the fruit far and wide in the 1500s.
-Rumored to be poisonous, they were simply decorative for decades (aristocrats called them “poison apples”).
-But that changed by the time the Brits brought them to the Carolinas in the 1700s.
+Tomatoes were basically unknown outside of the Americas before the Spanish colonizers brought them from South America to Europe in the 1500s.
+Rumored to be poisonous, tomatoes were considered simply decorative for decades (aristocrats called them “poison apples”).
+But that had changed by the time British settlers carried them to its North American colonies in the 1700s.

-Monks made the first pretzels, either in Northern Italy or Germany, around 600 C.E.
-The holy men reportedly took scraps of dough, twisted them to depict arms folded in prayer, and awarded them to children for memorizing Bible verses.
-Since the Catholic Church banned eggs and bread during Lent, the pretzel became a go-to snack, and it migrated to Austria and Belgium.
-In the early 1700s, German immigrants brought pretzels to Pennsylvania, which today produces 80 percent of America’s pretzels!
+Monks made the first pretzels, either in northern Italy or Germany, around 600 CE.
+They fashioned scraps of dough to depict arms folded in prayer, baked them into the familiar pretzel shape, and awarded them to children for memorizing Bible verses.
+Since the Catholic Church banned eggs and leavened bread during Lent, the pretzel became a go-to snack, and it migrated to Austria and Belgium.
+In the early 1700s, German immigrants brought pretzels to Pennsylvania.

-Coffee was cultivated and traded in the Arabian Peninsula, near Turkey and Syria.
-The secret got out in 1615, when Europeans ventured to Mecca and brought the drink back.
-Clergy insisted it was the “bitter invention of Satan,” but when Pope Clement VIII tried some, he called it heavenly.
-It swept Europe, and by the mid-1600s, London had over 300 coffee houses.
-Dutch immigrants brought the fad to New York City, but tea stayed America’s favorite hot brew until 1773, when colonists revolted against British tea tariffs by drinking the bean.
+Coffee was first cultivated and traded in the Arabian Peninsula.
+In 1615, European travelers brought coffee back from Mecca, alarming the clergy, who likened the bitter concoction to an invention of Satan.
+It soon swept across European cities, and by the mid-1600s, London had over 300 coffee houses.
+Dutch immigrants brought the fad to New York City, but tea stayed America’s favorite hot brew until 1773, when colonists revolted against British tea tariffs by drinking coffee instead.

 Apples blossomed in eastern Turkey.
-After exploring Kazakhstan in the 4th century BCE, Alexander the Great introduced dwarf apples to Macedonia.
-The Romans caught wind and people started grafting and crossbreeding the tree to make the many cultivars we know today.
+Alexander the Great introduced dwarf apples from Kazakhstan to Macedonia in the 4th century BCE, after which Roman horticulturists started grafting and crossbreeding the species to make the many apple cultivars we know and grow today.

 9. Ice cream

-The Chinese first packed a mixture of rice and milk in snow 2,200 years ago.
-Marco Polo brought an early Chinese sherbet to Italy, and the idea of freezing treats then moved on to France.
-By 1744, it had reached the American colonies, where the insulated icehouse made ice cream as we know it widely available.
+Chinese entrepreneurs packed milk into metal tubes and lowered them into icy pools, resulting in a frozen treat, about 1200 years ago.
+Marco Polo is rumored to have brought an early Chinese sherbet to Italy, and the idea of freezing treats then moved on to France.
+By the mid-1700s, ice cream had reached Britain’s American colonies, where George Washington and others popularized the refreshing concoction.

-Originally, ketchup didn’t contain tomatoes at all!
+Originally, ketchup didn’t contain tomatoes at all.
 The earliest iteration was made of pickled fish brine from China’s Fujian province.
-A reliable preservative, the sauce became a favorite among Dutch and British sailors, who brought it home.
-By the 1740s, ketchup was a typical part of British cuisine, but it was a muddy goop made from mushrooms or oysters with spices like mustard, nutmeg, and cinnamon.
-Tomatoes entered the picture when a Philadelphia doctor named James Mease published the first tomato ketchup recipe in 1812.
-After the Civil War, its popularity exploded.
-(Richard Nixon once said that his favorite breakfast was ketchup and cottage cheese.)
+A reliable preservative, the sauce became a favorite among Dutch and British sailors, who brought it to Europe.
+By the 1740s, ketchup was a typical part of British cuisine, but it was made from mushrooms or oysters with spices like mustard, nutmeg, and cinnamon.
+Tomatoes only entered the picture when a Philadelphia doctor named James Mease published the first tomato ketchup recipe in 1812.